 3.5 Valuable mutations discovered by comparing the WGS set with the EMS mutation probability map

 In both models, α was a variable determined by the experimental error and the real EMS mutagenesis efficiency which can be influenced by various reasons.
 Roughly, α can be applicable to selection of valuable genes in novel genetic screen by comparing the mutation frequency of particular gene in the MMP dataset with that in a novel WGS dataset of a screen.
 If a gene showed a mutation frequency statistically higher than expected in a pool of mutants with particular phenotype, one can consider the gene was responsible for that phenotype.
 Here, I analyzed novel WGS datasets obtained by genetic screenings using EMS as the mutagen.
 In two suppressor screening experiments that respectively obtained 94 and 438 suppressor mutants, 3 and 2 uncharacterized genes, respectively, were detected and experimentally confirmed as responsible (Fig.5 A, B).
 In addition, another WGS dataset of 256 Dumpy (short and fat) mutants was also analyzed, and previously characterized dumpy genes were found to be over-mutated than expected (Fig.5 C).
-The number of genes that cause Dumpy phenotype is expected to be larger than that of suppressor screening.
-The model correctly predicted many Dumpy-related genes (Brenner, 1974; Cho, Choi, Kim, Ahnn, & Lee, 2021) (including uncharacterized genes that need to be experimentally confirmed) and fewer suppressor mutations in different sets of WGS data, suggesting that the model is robust to the differences in mutation rate.
+The number of genes that cause Dumpy phenotype is expected to be larger than that of suppressor screenings.
+Still, the model correctly predicted many Dumpy-related genes (Brenner, 1974; Cho, Choi, Kim, Ahnn, & Lee, 2021) (including uncharacterized genes that need to be experimentally confirmed) and fewer suppressor mutations in different sets of WGS data, suggesting that the model is robust to the differences in different types of experiments.